Like a Virgin (Veronica Mars): Synopsis

 Veronica looks at photos of Lilly Kane's murder site that she found earlier.
 Cliff McCormack (Daran Norris) enters and Veronica asks for his help to visit Abel Koontz (Christian Clemenson) but Cliff refuses.
 Veronica sends a letter to Abel, pretending to be a criminology student who wants to interview him.

 At school, after gym class, Veronica finds that her clothes have been stolen and stuffed into a toilet.
 A kind cheerleader, Meg Manning (Alona Tal), loans her uniform to Veronica and then finds her friends at lunch.

 Her friends are discussing a popular purity test that has been circulating online.
 Meg, a virgin, is pleased to hear that her boyfriend scored high on the purity test.
 Later, Veronica and Wallace (Percy Daggs III) also discuss the test at his home.
 Wallace's mom, Alicia (Erica Gimpel), isn't pleased to see Veronica and privately discourages Wallace from being friends with her.
 While on the purity test website, Veronica notes there is an option to buy other people's test results and predicts school will be very interesting the next day.

 Chaos erupts at school after people post each other's results on their lockers.
 Meg's test results are leaked, indicating that she cheated on her boyfriend.
 Meg swears she never even took the test and Veronica promises to help clear her name.
 She enlists Mac (Tina Majorino) to help with the case.
-Mac suggests that Renny DeMoue, the school's IT personnel, might provide a lead.
+Mac suggests that Renny DeMoue, the school's IT person, might provide a lead.

 Meanwhile, Meg is bullied for the false test results and is heckled during her school musical audition.
 Meg suggests her sister Lizzie may have entered a false test on her behalf but Lizzie denies it when Veronica interrogates her.
 Veronica goes to Renny to try to access the student passwords but Renny refuses her.

 Alicia is harassed by her tenant Jeremy (Joel Bissonnette) and Wallace sleeps over at Veronica's for peace.
 Keith offers to help Alicia deal with her tenant but she refuses his help.
 Jeremy escalates his harassment and turns on the gas at the Fennel home to force the family out.
 Keith visits Jeremy at night and scares him into moving out and finally leaving the Fennels alone.